Bigcoinvietnam/metronome.io/README.md

 # Metronome.io Site with Auction Board

-This project is composed by the main Metronome webpage and an application called "Metronome Auction Board" to operate with the Metronome Auction.
+This project is composed of the main Metronome.io webpage and a React application called "Metronome Auction Board" to operate with the Metronome Auction.

 ## Build